Shiki-H/Shiki-H.github.io/_posts/2017-11-6-Using Jupyter Notebook Remotely.md

 ```bash
 jupyter notebook --no-browser --port=8889
 ```
 Of course, you can replace 8889 with any port you like, just make sure there is no clash.
-If you plan to run the notebook for long period of time, it might be a good idea to run your notebook in without hangup, i.e.
+If you plan to run the notebook for long period of time, you can run your notebook without hangup
 ```
 nohup jupyter notebook --no-browser --port=8889
 ```